Vu's conjecture holds for claw-free graphs: Concluding remarks

 The following is stronger in two senses: first, we tighten the bound $\mcodeg(G)+\varepsilon_2\mcodeg(G)$ in the larger codegree regime to align with Vizing's theorem; second, we conjecture a bound in the smaller codegree regime too.

 \begin{conj} For some $C>0$, $\chi(G) \le \max\{C\Delta(G)/\log\Delta(G),\ \mcodeg(G)+3\}$. \end{conj}

 If true, the first term in the maximization would be sharp up to the choice of $C$ due to random regular graphs, the other term due to certain line graphs.
 We might dub this formulation ---as well as its strengthening to bound $\chi_\ell(G)$ instead of $\chi(G)$--- the {\em Strong Vu Conjecture}.
 The hypothetical transition between the two regimes represents an inherent mixture of probabilistic and structural graph theoretic considerations.
 We note that \cref{conj:Vusharper} in the $\mcodeg(G) = O(\Delta(G)/\log\Delta(G))$ regime would, if true, strengthen results in~\cite{BDMW25+,CJMS23+}.
+Moreover, by a random partitioning argument (see~\cite[Sec.~3]{BDMW25+}), a bound of $\chi(G)\le (1+o(1))\Delta(G)/\log \Delta(G)$ provided $\mcodeg(G) \le (1+o(1))\Delta(G)/\log \Delta(G)$ would suffice to prove the conjecture (up to a $(1+o(1))$ factor in the second term of the maximization); we thank Noga Alon for pointing out to us this implication.
 Besides \cref{conj:Vu} and \cref{conj:Vusharper}, there are several other natural directions for further study.

 First, let us call a claw-free graph $G$ {\em Vu-critical} if $\chi(G) = \mcodeg(G)+3$ but $\chi(H) < \mcodeg(H)+3$ for any induced subgraph $H$ of $G$.
 What is the class of all Vu-critical graphs?
 Does it contain any graph that is not the line graph of a graph of class II?